Heatwave!

 Heatwave! is an American disaster movie that was broadcast on the ABC television network on January 26, 1974.
 It was an ABC Movie of the Week.
 Its running time was 90 minutes.
 The film was directed by Jerry Jameson, produced by Herbert F. Solow and Harve Bennett.
+Ben Murphy, Bonnie Bedelia, Lew Ayres, and David Huddleston starred in the made-for-TV move.
+John Anderson, Dana Elcar, Robert Hogan, Janit Baldwin, Lionel Johnston, and Clete Roberts had supporting roles.

 The plot focuses upon the effect an intense and prolonged heat wave and water shortage has on Frank Taylor and his pregnant wife Laura Taylor, both while they are in the city where they live and after they decide to relocate.

 Plot

 When the heat wave eventually causes a total blackout that shuts down the brokerage firm where Frank works, he and Laura decide to relocate to a mountain cabin in a remote small town—which is also affected by the heat, blackout, and water shortage.

 On the way to the cabin, the Taylors' car is taken from them; and they are forced to walk eight miles to the town.
 When the Taylors reach the town, they go to see Dr. Grayson, who appears to be Laura's old family physician.
 Dr. Grayson advises Laura that it is important for her to rest given the stress she has been under in the hot, dry conditions.

 After Laura has seen the doctor, the Taylors go to the cabin and find two young hikers have taken shelter there.
 After being briefly angry, the Taylors decide to allow the hikers to stay.

 Laura rests in the cabin.
 However, she still gives birth prematurely.

 After the baby is born, Dr. Grayson states the baby cannot survive without being in an incubator, particularly because of the extreme conditions.
 Dr. Grayson also states that he not only has no incubator but that he would be unable to run one as he has no fuel for his generator.
 (He is out, and the pumps fuel stations use are powered by electricity).
 However, with the assistance of the hikers and two town residents, Frank is able to build and power a makeshift incubator.

 When the baby has been placed in the incubator, the characters hear that it is raining, which—in the movie—indicates the heat wave has broken and the water shortage will end.